cmake-basis/BASIS/doc/issues.rst

 ======

 Please report any issues with BASIS such as bugs on SourceForge_.
 The issue tracker can further be used to request new features or to get support.
-Note that you may further be redirected automatically from SourceForge to the actual issue tracking application.
+Note that you may be redirected automatically from SourceForge to the actual issue tracking application.

 .. note:: The BASIS project hosted at SourceForge is maintained by `Andreas Schuh`_ who